- Eat more plant-based foods.

 1 clove of garlic, minced

 Benefits: Chickpeas and carrots are loaded with cholesterol-busting soluble fiber.
-Garlic has anti-inflammatory properties and may slow blood clotting.
+Garlic can help curb inflammation and may slow blood clotting.

 5. Black Bean Salsa Taco: Fast, Fresh Flavor